yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

   - **Specify an existing VPC**.
 Select this option to use a VPC that you have created in AWS.
   - **Create a new VPC**.
 Select this option to create a new VPC using YugabyteDB Anywhere.
 This option is considered beta and is not recommended for production use cases.
 If there are any classless inter-domain routing (CIDR) conflicts, using this option can result in a silent failure.
 For example, the following will result in a silent failure:
     - Configure more than one AWS cloud provider with different CIDR block prefixes and selecting the **Create a new VPC** option.
-    - Creating a new VPC with an CIDR block that overlaps with any of the existing subnets.
+    - Creating a new VPC with a CIDR block that overlaps with any of the existing subnets.

     To use this option, contact {{% support-platform %}}.